-After the premiere the Levins formed the arts/education company Papers Please to bring Two Pianos to new audiences in the U.S.and abroad.
+After the Philadelphia premiere the Levins formed the arts/education company Papers Please Inc. to bring Two Pianos to new audiences in the U.S. and abroad.

-In June 2019 Two Pianos events were performed in Leipzig Germany as part of the city's 2019 "Schalom" week activities -- a bi-annual welcome to former citizens of Leipzig and their descendants to visit the city.
+In June 2019 Two Pianos events were performed in Leipzig Germany as part of the city's 2019 "Schalom" week activities -- a bi-annual welcome to former Leipzig residents and their descendants to return to the city.

 The Two Pianos Project is a sponsored project of Fractured Atlas, a non-profit arts service organization.
 This relationship allows Papers Please Inc. to seek contributions for the performances in Leipzig Germany and Rutgers University/ Newark.
 Contributions for the charitable purposes of the Two Pianos Project must be made payable to Fractured Atlas only and are tax deductible to the extent permitted by law.
 Contributions may be made on-line by clicking this link.